The North Cape on a clear night, surrounded by blue lights with the sea in the background

 Winter Season Travel Packing For Norway

-When traveling in Norway in the winter, be prepared for temperatures down to -25 to 30 degrees Celsius, which is below zero in some places.
+When traveling in northern Norway in the winter, be prepared for temperatures down to -25 to 30 degrees Celsius, which is below zero in some places.

 We have a saying in Norway; “there is no bad weather, just bad clothing.” – When traveling in Norway between September and March (April), packing the right clothes for your trip is a success criterion for a wonderful holiday.